 Todd’s first book, Tinkering with Eden, a Natural History of Exotics in America (W.W.
 Norton 2001), tells the stories of non-native species and how they arrived in the United States.
 Species covered range from pigeons, brought over by some of the earliest colonists, to starlings, imported by a man who wanted to bring all the birds mentioned in Shakespeare to Central Park.
 The book explores our developing understanding of exotic species as we become more aware of the potential problems they may pose for native ecosystems.
 Tinkering with Eden received the PEN/Jerard Award and the Sigurd Olson Nature Writing Award and was selected as one of Booklist’s Top Ten Science/Technical Books for 2001.

 Her articles and essays have appeared in Orion, Sierra Magazine, California Wild and Grist, among other places.
 She has taught environmental and nature writing at the University of Montana, the University of California at Santa Cruz extension, and the Environmental Writers Institute.
-She currently teaches at Penn State, The Behrend College.
-Todd is a senior fellow with the Environmental Leadership Program.
+She currently teaches in the MFA program at the University of Minnesota, Minneapolis, and is a senior fellow with the Environmental Leadership Program.

 Todd has given talks at the Harvard Museum of Natural History, the New England Aquarium, the Getty Museum, the Commonwealth Club, Yale University, Bowdoin College, Wellesley College, the University of California (Davis), and many other venues.
 She has an MFA in creative nonfiction and an MS in environmental studies, both from the University of Montana, and BA in English from Yale.